MyGitAcc-Manu/Biodiversity/README.md

     - While mammals and Birds did not have significant difference in conservation percentage, mammals and reptiles exhibited a statistically significant difference.
 - Which animal is most prevalent and what is their distribution amongst parks?
     - the study found that bats occurred the most number of times and they were most likely to be found in Yellowstone National Park.

-### Evaluation

-Lastly, it's a good idea to revisit the goals and check if the output of the analysis corresponds to the questions first set to be answered (in the goals section).
-This section will also reflect on what has been learned through the process, and if any of the questions were unable to be answered.
-This could also include limitations or if any of the analysis could have been done using different methodologies.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------